kurtreload2/Strangeleaf/IronFist.md

 #### The Climactic Battle

 At Baldur’s Gate, Kaelen sensed the disturbance and recognized the threat to be Malcavius.
 Drawn by this awareness and his mission to protect the world from mystical threats, Kaelen intervened.
-He arrived at the Baldur’s Gate Sanctum, where Dr. Stephen Strangeleaf was engaged in a desperate duel with Malcavius’s forces.
+He arrived at the Baldur’s Gate Sanctum, where Dr. Strangeleaf was engaged in a desperate duel with Malcavius’s forces.

 Strangeleaf wielded the Eye of Agamotto, manipulating time to create a temporal loop, while Kaelen used his Iron Fist to strike down the zealots.
 Together, they faced Malcavius and his lieutenants in a battle that shook the foundations of the sanctum.
 Amidst the battle, Kaelen fought valiantly, his chi-powered strikes delivering devastating blows to the enemies.
 However, the intensity of the fight and the overwhelming dark magic took their toll.
 Kaelen was mortally wounded, collapsing amidst the chaos.